Light forms of restraint can come in handy when you need to treat a horse that doesn’t want to be treated.

 Regular and consistent training in standing still and being handled by different people will make your horse more adept at dealing with life.

 The methods I’ve listed here can help when you need to medicate eyes, give intravenous or intramuscular injections, clean and bandage a wound or do an examination of an area that is sore.

-A nose twitch (photo from How to apply a twitch) squeezes the upper lip, and it is believed this calms the horse by releasing endorphins, which reduce stress and pain.
-This is not supported by either veterinary research nor evidence that the horse complies because of pain.
+A nose twitch squeezes the upper lip, and it is believed this calms the horse by releasing endorphins, which reduce stress and pain.
+This is not supported by either veterinary research or evidence that the horse complies because of pain.

 A nose twitch can be a humane twitch (in the picture above), rope twitch or chain twitch.
 The nose twitch is considered the most effective by many people.

 The humane twitch is the only one suited to a person working alone because it is attached to the halter and doesn’t require constant holding once lashed on.

 Rope and chain twitches require applying constant pressure with one hand and stabilising the head with the other.

 If you have a horse that is unfamiliar, fearful, anxious, hurt, stressed, doesn’t trust anyone of the handlers or just isn’t having any of it, techniques like this may come in handy.